Cambodians flee border with Thailand as clashes continue for third day

 Phumtham Wechayachai, Thailand’s acting prime minister, said he believed Cambodia might be guilty of war crimes for its alleged attacks on civilians.

-Cambodia’s prime minister has accused Thailand’s armed forces of launching “unprovoked, premeditated, and deliberate attacks”.
+Cambodia’s Prime Minister Hun Manet has accused Thailand’s armed forces of launching “unprovoked, premeditated, and deliberate attacks”.

 With both leaders eager to paint the other as the aggressor, authorities on both sides of the border appear to be making preparations for what could be an extended conflict.